Azure-Samples/java-microservices-aks-lab/install.md

 1. In the browser window, enter your GitHub credentials, select **Sign in**, and, once successfully signed in, close the newly opened browser tab.

-1. In projects folder double check that the spring petclinic application got cloned correctly.
-You can use the repository in your projects folder to regularly push your changes to.
+1. In workspaces folder double check that the spring petclinic application got cloned correctly.
+You can use the repository in your workspaces folder to regularly push your changes to.

 1. Navigate into the `java-microservices-aks-lab/src` folder that got created.